 In the Long Game, get ready for paradoxes.

 But most of all…in the Long Game, get ready to be stretched.
-Sometimes it’ll feel like yoga, and other days the rack.
+Sometimes it’ll feel like yoga, and others the rack.
 But when come June the classroom is finally still and full of echoes, you’ll feel like, wow, I did it, now I can do almost anything.